powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 CGMES `NonlinearShuntCompensators` represent shunt compensators with banks or section addmittance values that differs.

-A CGMES `NonlinearShuntCompensator` is mapped to a PowSyBl [`ShuntCompensator`](../model/index.md#shunt-compensator) with `SectionCount` copied from CGMES SSH `sections` or CGMES `SvShuntCompensatorSections.sections`, depending on the import option.
+A CGMES `NonlinearShuntCompensator` is mapped to a PowSyBl [`ShuntCompensator`](../../grid_model/network_subnetwork.md#shunt-compensator) with `SectionCount` copied from CGMES SSH `sections` or CGMES `SvShuntCompensatorSections.sections`, depending on the import option.
 If none is defined, it is copied from CGMES `normalSections`.
 The created PowSyBl shunt compensator is non linear and has as many `Sections` as there are CGMES `NonlinearShuntCompensatorPoint` associated with the CGMES `NonlinearShuntCompensator` it is mapped to.

-Sections are created from the lowest CGMES `sectionNumber` to the highest and each section has its attributes created as describe below:
+Sections are created from the lowest CGMES `sectionNumber` to the highest and each section has its attributes created as described below:
 - `B` is calculated as the sum of all CGMES `b` of `NonlinearShuntCompensatorPoints` with `sectionNumber` lower or equal to its `sectionNumber`
 - `G` is calculated as the sum of all CGMES `g` of `NonlinearShuntCompensatorPoints` with `sectionNumber` lower or equal to its `sectionNumber`